Understanding Our Lineage – Pt. 6 – Who Was Linji Yixuan?

 We’ve been examining the origins of the Rinzai lineage of my teacher Jun Po Roshi.
 Our first blog started with Jun Po Roshi and we worked our way backwards to Hakuin.
 The second installment started with Nampo Shomyo, who traveled to China to receive the transmission from Xutang Zhiyi, a direct lineage holder of Linji Yixuan, or Master Rinzai.
 We skipped Hakuin Ekaku, who so deservedly requires several blogs devoted to his teachings.

-Understanding Our Lineage - Pt.
-2
+Understanding Our Lineage 2 - Nanpo Jomyo to Hakuin

 Nampo Shomyo to Hakuin Ekaku